abiodunraheem/shop-with-amazon/README.md

 - css
 - javascript
 - bootstrap
-- scss
 - linters

 ## Getting Started
-To get a local copy, open and running follow these simple example steps:
+To get a local copy, open and running follow these simple steps:
 ### Setup
 - Download or Clone Repository.
 - In case you downloaded repository Extract ZIP Folder.